 Diesel envy?
 Take another look at the gasoline engine that came with your good old boat

 If you own a sailboat, there is a good chance that you recognize the Atomic 4 engine by name, even if you don’t have one in your boat.
-If you have a gasoline auxiliary engine in your boat, chances are it’s an Atomic 4.
+If you have a gas engine in your boat, chances are it’s an Atomic 4.
 Many good old boats have them; there were about 40,000 Atomic 4s built, and about 20,000 of them are still pushing sailboats around.
 While common, these engines are also controversial.

 Most respected authors who write about sailboat engines say if you don’t have a diesel engine, you should get one.
 They caution that it will be expensive to convert, but counsel that it is necessary.
 This point of view is so widespread, we don’t know of any production inboard auxiliary sailboats offered today with gasoline engines.
-Indeed, to our knowledge there is no gasoline engine in production that would be a good candidate for this application.
+Indeed, to our knowledge, there is no gasoline engine in production that would be a good candidate for this application.

-- the safety of gasoline and diesel fuels the economics of ownership the problems of maintenance
+- Safety of gasoline and diesel fuels

-We have been told that one quarter of a cup of gasoline evaporated into the correct amount of air will explode with the destructive force of six sticks of dynamite.
+We have been told that one-quarter of a cup of gasoline evaporated into the correct amount of air will explode with the destructive force of six sticks of dynamite.
 It makes you think.

 Before you become overwhelmed with fear and diesel envy, however, take a walk down your dock, and ask a few diesel sailboat owners if they have engines for their dinghies.
 The truth is that just about every cruising sailboat has at least a quarter of a cup of gasoline aboard regardless of what the main engine fuel is.
 All of us have to be very careful with gasoline.